ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ```
 {:pre}

-In this tutorial,
+Following the steps in this tutorial, you will be able to
-- A public, private and bastion VSI are provisioned with the ubuntu-18.04 base image
+- Provision a public, private and bastion VSI with the ubuntu-18.04 base image
-- nginx is installed on the public and private VSI - demonstrating the use of {{site.data.keyword.IBM}} mirrors
+- Install nginx on the public and private VSI - demonstrating the use of {{site.data.keyword.IBM}} mirrors
-- Internet software is accessed - demonstrating the use of internet repositories on the public VSI and failure on the private VSI
+- Access Internet software - demonstrating the use of internet repositories on the public VSI and failure on the private VSI
-- A file is copied from the file system of the provisioning computer to the public VSI and executed
+- Copy a file from the file system of the provisioning computer to the public VSI and execute
-- Tests are run to verify the above
+- Run tests to verify the above

 ### {{site.data.keyword.IBM_notm}} Mirrors
 {{site.data.keyword.IBM_notm}} has internal mirrors to support the {{site.data.keyword.IBM_notm}} images.
 The mirrors are part of the [service endpoints available for IBM Cloud VPC](/docs/vpc-on-classic?topic=vpc-on-classic-service-endpoints-available-for-ibm-cloud-vpc).
 There are no ingress charges for reading the mirrors.
 The mirrors will contain new versions for the software in the {{site.data.keyword.IBM_notm}} provided images as well as optional packages.